-The resulting algorithm is shown in Fig. 4.
+The resulting algorithm is shown in Fig. 3.
 The key difference is in lines 6 and 7 where the algorithm adapts the capacity and load of all cliques used by any flow also using the bottleneck clique.
-In the previous algorithm only the cliques sharing a common link with the bottleneck clique required an adaptation.
-This algorithm determines the max-min fair rate allocation according to the notion of effective collision domain load introduced by [5].
+In the algorithm of [5] only the cliques sharing a common link with the bottleneck clique required an adaptation.
+This algorithm determines the max-min fair rate allocation according to the notion of effective collision domain load introduced by [1].
 We refer to this algorithm as effective load based algorithm (ELBA) in contrast to the nominal load based algorithm (NLBA) of Fig. 1.